Practitioner in Residence

 Eric Solovy is Vice President and Legal Counsel at Qualcomm and a Practitioner in Residence at C-IP2.

-Formerly, as a partner in the Washington, D.C., office of Sidley Austin LLP, Eric counseled companies, trade associations and governments on international trade matters, and litigates disputes over such matters.
-He focused on the implementation and enforcement of international trade and investment agreements.
-Eric was named by Law360 in 2020 as one of only five attorneys in the United States designated as an “MVP” for international trade law, and is consistently recognized in Who’s Who Legal: Trade and Customs.
-Before the World Trade Organization, Eric has been at the center of the most complex and contentious disputes in its history.
+Before the World Trade Organization, Eric has been at the center of the most complex and contentious disputes in its history, including having served as co-lead outside counsel for Airbus in the dispute over government support to the U.S. large civil aircraft industry.
 Eric combines his experience in both international trade and intellectual property law, and frequently counsels, writes, and lectures on the international trade law and policy aspects of intellectual property protection, including with respect to intellectual property protection in the Agreement on Trade-Related Aspects of Intellectual Property Rights (“TRIPS Agreement”) and various Free Trade Agreements.

 Eric frequently publishes on the topic of international intellectual property law, including in the Northwestern Journal of International Law & Business, the George Washington International Law Review, the Journal of Intellectual Property Law & Practice (Oxford University Press), and the Biotechnology Law Report.